Find a Part Now

 Chrysler Turbine Car

 After testing, Chrysler conducted a user program from October 1963 to January 1966 that involved 203 drivers in 133 cities in the United States cumulatively driving more than one million miles (1.6 million km).
 The program helped the company determine problems with the cars, notably with their complicated starting procedure, relatively unimpressive acceleration, and sub-par fuel economy and noise.
-The experience also revealed advantages of the turbine engines, including their remarkable durability, smooth operation, and relatively modest maintenance requirements.
+The experience also revealed the advantages of the turbine engines, including their remarkable durability, smooth operation, and relatively modest maintenance requirements.

 After the user program ended in 1966, Chrysler reclaimed the cars and destroyed all but nine; Chrysler kept two cars, six are displayed at museums in the United States, and one is in comedian Jay Leno's private collection.
-Chrysler's turbine engine program ended in 1979, largely due to the failure of the engines to meet government emissions regulations, relatively poor fuel economy, and as a condition of receiving a government loan in 1979.
+Chrysler's turbine engine program ended in 1979, mainly due to the failure of the engines to meet government emissions regulations, relatively poor fuel economy, and as a condition of receiving a government loan in 1979.

 Background

 Chrysler began researching turbine engines for aviation applications during the late 1930s, led primarily by executive engineer George Huebner.
 After World War II, Huebner was part of a group of engineers who began exploring the idea of powering a car with a turbine.
-Other members of the secretive Chrysler research team which worked on automotive turbines included fellow engineers Bud Mann and Sam B. Williams.
-The concept intrigued them, largely because turbine engines have fewer moving parts than their piston-powered counterparts and can run on a variety of fuels.
+Other members of the secretive Chrysler research team that worked on automotive turbines included fellow engineers Bud Mann and Sam B. Williams.
+The concept intrigued them, mainly because turbine engines have fewer moving parts than their piston-powered counterparts and can run on a variety of fuels.
 According to historian Charles K. Hyde, by the mid-1950s Chrysler "led the way in terms of gas turbine research" (although General Motors and Rover also built operational turbine cars after World War II).

 After improving their turbine design, most notably by engineering a regenerator to resolve an issue with heat exchange, the Chrysler team's efforts reached early maturity when they mated a turbine to an otherwise-stock 1954 Plymouth Belvedere.
 Heating, cooling, and emissions were among the principal engineering challenges in designing a car around a turbine engine.
 Chrysler tested the Belvedere, claiming that its turbine engine contained 20% fewer parts and weighed 200 pounds (91 kg) less than comparable, conventional piston engines.
 On June 16, 1954, the company publicly unveiled the turbine-powered Belvedere at its Chelsea Proving Grounds in Chelsea, Michigan, in front of over 500 reporters.